yzjh/Keras-MTC-DA-Ladder/README.md

 ### Data Preparation

-Download the dataset at https://github.com/yungshenglu/USTC-TK2016 and follow the instructions to generate the mnist format
+Download the dataset at https://github.com/yungshenglu/USTC-TK2016 and follow the instructions to generate the mnist format.

 Decompress the data compression package in the *mnist/* directory to ensure that its file organization is: